For God has not given us a spirit of fear and timidity, but of power, love, and self-discipline.2 Timothy 1:7 NLT

 The thing is, this spirit of fear and timidity, as Paul puts it, is something that we have the ability to combat.
 But it involves a few important things:

 - Trust: God instructs believers not to be afraid in so many instances throughout the Bible.
 In many of those situations, He also demonstrates His ability to care for us as we continue to face what contributes to our fear (think of when Peter was called out onto the water by Jesus then admonished for his faltering faith and asked why he doubted, while simultaneously being held up the Lord’s hand).
-When we exhibit faith in God, we are showing that we trust Him.

 - Fellowship & Accountability: When we come together and confess what is on our hearts to one another, there is healing and communal support.
 The Bible reveals this in two ways: